a-nerd-from-the-woods/misc-notes/sharphound-and-bloodhound.md

 ---
 Once you have collcted data from either SharpHound or AzureHound both will generate JSON files and place them in a zip folder.
 Dragging and dropping that zip file on to the BloodHound GUI will import the data.
 # SharpHound

 [Download Link](https://github.com/BloodHoundAD/SharpHound)

+## Basic Data Collection
+Running the SharpHound executable will collect a good amount of data.
+To do so run:

+`C:\> SharpHound.exe`

+## In-Depth Data Collection

+The more data BloodHound is give, the more likly is it to discorver an attack path.
+SharpHound has a function called *Session Loop Collection Method* This method of collection is useful when trying to aquire data on User sessions, since this data is quite volatile.

+The command for this collection method is:
+`C:\> SharpHound.exe --CollectionMethod Session --Loop`

+The default run time is 2 hours, if another runtime is preferred if can be specified using: `C:\> SharpHound.exe --CollectionMethod Session --Loop --Loopduration HH:MM:SS`

 # AzureHound